Birdaroof/TeamGammaRay_lab03/README.md

 ## Conclusion:

 Binary search on average is a lot faster than linear search, most of the time returning a value of 0 milliseconds for search time.
-Linear search on the other hand is very inefficient, making runtimes very long, and consuming a lot of memory.
+Linear search is very inefficient, quickly becoming slow to run, especially for longer arrays and more iterations.
-Linear quickly becomes very inefficient, especially in very long arrays.